airbytehq/airbyte/docs/connector-development/config-based/tutorial/0-getting-started.md

 # Getting Started

+:warning: This framework is in alpha stage.
+Support is not in production and is available only to selected users.

 ## Summary

 Throughout this tutorial, we'll walk you through the creation an Airbyte source to read and extract data from an HTTP API.